 Inclusion is the practice of ensuring that every employee feels comfortable and supported by the organization when it comes to being their authentic selves.

 When it comes to DEI in hiring, diversity should be the bare minimum.
-It's not just about hiring different races, genders, etc., it's about ensuring that everyone who applies to your open roles has an equal and fair opportunity.
+The focus isn't about hiring different races, genders, etc., it's about ensuring that everyone who applies to your open roles has an equal and fair opportunity.
 It's also about being critical and unbiased when it comes to your recruiting strategies, ensuring that every step of the process focuses on the quality of the candidate, not their background or how they look.

 Diversity hiring is the right thing to do.
 It's not only an ethical responsibility but also makes sound business sense.
 Here are some benefits of building diverse, equitable, and inclusive workplace environments: